stompweb/wp-image-lazy-load/README.md

 WP Lazy Load
 =====================

+Requires WP 4.4+

-A simple lazy load solution for pages and posts
+A simple lazy load solution for pages and posts.

 ## Usage